letoram/arcan/src/tools/README.md

 ## Acfgfs
-This tools is built separately and provides a virtual filesystem for working with the format that durden (and others) provide over a domain socket as means of accessing configuration 'as a file'.
+This tools is built separately and provides a virtual filesystem for working with the format that durian (and others) provide over a domain socket as means of accessing configuration 'as a file'.
 It depends on FUSE3 and an OS that has an implementation for it.